PBA-2sem/Shakespeare/README.md

 Executing SortingTests.java that demo's our Triesort, Mergesort, Selectionsort, Heapsort, Insertionsort and Quicksort algorithms, when used to sort Shakespeare’s complete works.

-Note that Triesort, SelectionSort, Heapsort and Insertionsort results are for the sorting of a subset of words (20k of 930k), as they are very slow.
+Note that SelectionSort and Insertionsort results are for the sorting of a subset of words (20k of 930k), as they are very slow.
 They are included this way to show that they actually work.

 Screenshot from IDE:
 ![Screenshot](sortingtests.png)